John Garlington

-John M. Garlington (June 5, 1946 – February 10, 2000) was an American football linebacker who played in the National Football League (NFL).
-He played professionally for the Cleveland Browns.
+John M. Garlington (June 5, 1946 – February 10, 2000) was an American professional football linebacker who played for the Cleveland Browns of the National Football League (NFL).

 Early life

 Garlington was born in Jonesboro, Louisiana and graduated from Jonesboro-Hodge High School in Jonesboro. in 1964.
 He was a star college athlete at Louisiana State University.
 At LSU, he was a 1967 Kodak/American Football Coaches Association All-American pick.
 He was also a First-team All-SEC pick in 1966 by the Associated Press and in 1967 by both the AP and United Press International.
 He was described as an "Incredible athlete whose talents typified his play and teamwork.
 Had excellent speed and lateral pursuit.
 Opponents were timid when it came to attacking his side of the defensive line.
 Even with his size, he was a speed merchant.
 In the 1966 Rice encounter, John picked off an errant pass and returned it 42 yards for a touchdown."